QuantumQualia/Tbioinfochallenge2022/README.md

 ## Installation
 At least Python3.6 is required due to f-String usage.
-The requests package will need to be installed to handle API calls
+The requests package will need to be installed to handle API calls.

 ## Usage